AWS Lambda monitoring

 A big advantage of Lambda is how it charges the user.
 Rather than needing to pay for entire servers to run code, or pay for blocks of time, Lambda only charges for the compute time you are using – specifically, charging every 100 ms that the code is executed and the number of times the code is triggered.

-With Dynatrace you can replace multiple tools with one unified monitoring solution: user experience, application performance, AWS metrics including Amazon CloudWatch data, 3rd party monitoring, network metrics and log analytics.
+With Dynatrace you can replace multiple tools with one unified monitoring solution: user experience, application performance, AWS metrics including Amazon CloudWatch data, 3rd party monitoring, network metrics and log monitoring.